eldoy/presang/README.md

   return h('ul', '', {}, items.map(item => h('li', item)))
 }

-// Somewhere else on your page h('div', list(items))
+// Use the list component somewhere else h('div', list(items))

 // Will give you this